The Murder of Frank Little

 Frank Little: From hardscrabble beginnings in frontier Oklahoma, an itinerant miner rises to prominence as one of America’s most inspiring—and notorious—labor radicals.

 The Copper Kings’ machinations set the stage for the rise of the Anaconda Copper Mining Company: for a time, one of the world’s biggest and most powerful corporations.
 John D. Ryan, a brilliant, if ruthless, president headed the Company.
 Alongside him was the silky, mustachioed, and omnipresent, Roy Alley, who served the Company as its chief lawyer in Butte.
-But was Alley also a gun-wielding enforcer?
+But did he also direct an army of thugs?

 Perched high on the Continental Divide, Butte began as a low-down frontier prospectors’ camp.
 The discovery of some of the world’s richest copper deposits turned it into a bustling center of power.